Good work continues in Kenya thanks to Feast organizers

-The good work of the organizers and volunteers with the Village Feast in Souris, Prince Edward Island continues, despite the COVID-19 pandemic cancelling the event for two years in a row.
+The good work of the organizers and volunteers with the Village Feast in Souris, Prince Edward Island continues, despite the COVID-19 pandemic.

-Alan MacPhee, representing the Village Feast, recently presented a cheque for more than $9,000 to the president of Farmers Helping Farmers, Judy Loo.
+In December 2021, Alan MacPhee, representing the Village Feast, presented a cheque for more than $9,000 to the president of Farmers Helping Farmers, Judy Loo.

 This donation will be used to pay the salaries of the school gardeners at 15 schools in Meru County for the next 10 months.